 The year round population of Dorset is about five hundred but in the summer months the area is home to thousands of cottager's, visitors and resort vacationers.
 Winter snow bring almost as many to enjoy its splendor, do some ice fishing, snowmobiling, skiing, snowshoeing and other winter activities.

-LAKE OF BAYS is next in size after the Lakes Joseph, Muskoka and Rosseau and offers boaters access to the villages of Baysville and Dwight as well as BIGWIN ISLAND and world famous golfing and cuisine.
+LAKE OF BAYS is the second largest of the big Muskoka lakes, offering miles of boating between the villages of Dorset, Baysville and Dwight as well as BIGWIN ISLAND and world famous golfing and cuisine.

 KAWAGAMA LAKE (the largest lake in Haliburton) lies a few kilometers to the east and is considered one of the cleanest lakes in Ontario.
 Much of its shoreline is still crown land bordering onto Algonquin Park.